itsmeipg/mpv-config/README.md

 If you'd like Discord rich presence to show mpv as your Discord status, I recommend this [script](https://github.com/cniw/mpv-discordRPC).

 Binds from scripts will not work by default because of input-default-bindings=no. Either put the binds manually in input.conf or change any instance of "mp.add_keybinding" into "mp.add_forced_keybinding."

-# In progress
-- -- High priority (priority order from top to bottom) --
-- YouTube danmaku: Add uosc button to enable/disable.
-Test option modifications during runtime.
-- Create script for A-B loop button so its icon changes along with its state.

-- -- Low priority (if you make an issue for it, it will become high priority) --
-- Fix delete_unload so it only deletes if for instance unloading from a playlist instead of deleting when exiting mpv (considered an unload event).
-- Option to store submitted search query so it will save after closing and opening menu (with reset_on_close = false) by using search_suggestion.
-- Maybe remove default_profile_name options (can just use override default profile).
-- Make profile selection menu.
-- Update uosc-screenshot and add more more property options + option to reset options when menu closed.
-- Add profile folders.
-- Add gpu-api/context.
-- Add support to apply shader twice/thrice/etc.
-- Test if audio-normalize-downmix has an effect on sofalizer.
-- Edit video-quality script's menu items.
-- Make audio filter selection menu.
-- Add adaptive-sharpen (LUMA).
-- Add film grain strengths.
-- Replace context menu with a custom main menu, combining all my custom uosc scripts.
-- Since unload acts as saving position on quit, do something about how auto-save-state manages save-position-on-quit.
-- Experiment with auto-save-state script stuff and maybe add more options.
-- Experiment with making a yt-dlp.conf.

 # Scripts
 - [sofalizer](https://gist.github.com/kevinlekiller/9fd21936411d8dc5998793470c6e3d16) Virtual surround sound.